infinilabs/crawler/README.md

 ## Building Gopa ##

 linux: Run `make build` to build the Gopa

 windows: Run `build` to build the Gopa

 ## Required By Gopa ##

-Gopa using kafka or jafka to store urls,so you need start a kafka server, a pre-compled jafka can download from here: https://github.com/medcl/gopa-release/tree/master/kafka
+Gopa using kafka or jafka to store urls,so you need running another kafka server, a pre-compled jafka can be download from here: https://github.com/medcl/gopa-release/tree/master/kafka

 <pre>